Dhirajsharma2060/FIleScanner_wordcounter/system.md

   - The directory walker (producer) streams file paths to a buffered channel.
   - Multiple worker goroutines (consumers) process files concurrently.

-- **Sharded Aggregation:**
+- **Direct Aggregation:**
-  - Each worker sends its local word frequency map to one of several aggregator goroutines, chosen by hashing the file name.
+  - Each worker sends its local word frequency map to a single results channel (`resultChan`).
-  - Each aggregator merges results into its own map, reducing contention.

-- **Final Merge:**
-  - After all aggregators finish, their maps are merged into a single global map.
+  - The main goroutine merges all results into a global map.

 - **Top-K Calculation:**
   - A min-heap is used to efficiently extract the top K most frequent words.